pingcap/docs-cn/op-guide/migration-overview.md

 ## Scenarios

 + To import all the history data.
 This needs the following tools:
-    - `Checker`: to check if the shema is compatible with TiDB.
+    - `Checker`: to check if the schema is compatible with TiDB.
     - `Mydumper`: to export data from MySQL.
     - `Loader`: to import data to TiDB.

-+ To incrementally synchronise data after all the history data is imported.
++ To incrementally synchronize data after all the history data is imported.
 This needs the following tools:
-    - `Checker`: to check if the shema is compatible with TiDB.
+    - `Checker`: to check if the schema is compatible with TiDB.
     - `Mydumper`: to export data from MySQL.
     - `Loader`: to import data to TiDB.
     - `Syncer`: to incrementally synchronize data from MySQL to TiDB.